databendlabs-x/askbend/README.md

 The API assumes that if the query was successful, the first item in the result array is the most relevant answer.

-### How to open the UI
+## How to open the UI

-First, make sure you have installed Node and the Yarn/npm package manager.
+To open the UI, you need to make sure that you have installed `Node` and the `Yarn/npm` package manager.
+Once you have confirmed this, you can proceed with the following steps:
-If you are in local development mode, follow these steps:

 ```js
 cd web